damondpham/pixel-to-glyph/README.md

 	* Convert glyph darkness into a luminosity percentile, relative to the subset of potential glyphs.
 	* Round luminosity percentiles such that there are `lum_div` unique percentile values.
 	* Among all glyphs at a given luminosity percentile, order them by projecting their CMDS embeddings onto their 1D PCA subspace.
 Assign each glyph, in order, to an equaly-sized region of the colorspace for that luminosity percentile.
 For example, if the PCA ordering was ['y','q','p'], lower-third color values will be assigned 'y', and upper-third color values will be assigned 'p'.
 (If there is only one glyph at the luminosity percentile, it will be chosen for any color.)
-	* The mapping from a pixel's (luminosity, color) to a glyph then the following: (I) Round the luminosity to the nearest available percentile.
-(II) Choose the glyph for the corresponding color region.
+	* The mapping from a pixel's (luminosity, color) to a glyph is then the following: (I) Round the luminosity to the nearest available percentile.
+(II) Choose the glyph for the color region it occupies.
 	* Apply this mapping to each pixel in the re-scaled image.
 4. Write results to an image file or text file.